About AKITA INTERNATIONAL HST NETWORK

 In the United States, some elementary and high schools teach haiku in class.
 Pupils write English haiku, and some of these are brought back to—and appreciated in—Japan.
 All over the world, people have discovered the charms of haiku, so that now there are haiku lovers in dozens of countries.
 They read and write haiku in their own native languages as well as in English.

-In the West, haiku is popular in countries such as the United States, Canada, the UK, Croatia, Romania, Russia, Poland, Serbia, Germany, Italy, Belgium, Netherlands, Switzerland, France, and so on.
+In the West, haiku is popular in countries such as the United States, Canada, the UK, Croatia, Romania, Russia, Poland, Serbia, Germany, Sweden, Italy, Belgium, Netherlands, Switzerland, France, and so on.
 Haiku is also loved in Asia and Oceania; it is popular in India,Philippines, Malaysia, Australia, New Zealand, and so on.
+These years haiku has been loved in African countries such as Ghana, Kenya, Nigeria, and so on.

 As haiku spread, haikuists and lovers of Japanese culture gradually began to promote exchanges and friendship with each other.
 National haiku societies were established in each country, and the Internet has enabled them to promote further exchanges, communicate more with each other, and foster deeper friendships.
 The Internet has also made it easier for haikuists to share haiku written in their own languages as well as in English, and exchange information on haiku conferences, haiku contests, and so on.
 As a result, haiku culture has developed into a kind of internationally-shared cultural heritage.